Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

     - longestoverlap determines the longest distance between the two enzymes, or the overlap if doing gibson synthesis
     - shortestoverlap determines the shortest distance between the two enzymes, or the overlap if doing gibson synthesis; setting this below zero allows for the same enzyme to cut both

+- findOverlappingBACs(name)
+  - given a BAC name, finds all the BACs that overlap it
+    - name is a string containing the common name of a BAC, including library, such as "RP11-168H2"

 ### Internal functions
 - getRow(name)
   - Given the name of a BAC, tries to return the set of restriction maps for that BAC